 The near degeneracy of the bcc, fcc, and hcp lattices means that the actual ground state configuration of finite, 3D trapped ion crystals can be strongly impacted by boundary effects.
 In general, large system sizes are required for the bcc lattice to be the thermodynamic ground state.
 Below we review the structures that have been studied and realized in the laboratory for different confinement geometries.

 \emph{Spherical geometry---} Consider the most symmetric case of isotropic confinement, where the confining force can be written in terms of a single force constant $\kappa$,

-where $\bm{r}$ denotes the spherical radius vector.
+with $\bm{r}$ the spherical radius vector.
 Due to the spherical symmetry of the confining potential, the global structure of finite Coulomb crystals is expected to be spherical as well.
-Crystals containing up to a few thousand ions minimize their potential energy as the temperature goes to zero by organizing themselves in concentric spherical shells with a specific maximum “magic” number of ions in each shell~\cite{Hasse:1991,Dubin:1988}; see Fig.~\ref{fig:magic numbers}.
-Within each shell the ions furthermore form a two-dimensional triangular lattice (like that for single-plane crystals; see Sec.~\ref{Sec:GroundState2D}), but with a number of defects to account for the curvature of the surface (see Fig.~\ref{fig:magic numbers}).
-The ground state (zero temperature) configurations are traditionally found by Monte Carlo methods or Molecular Dynamics (MD) simulations combined with careful annealing procedures.
+Crystals containing up to a few thousand ions minimize their potential energy as the temperature goes to zero by organizing themselves in concentric spherical shells with a specific maximum “magic” number of ions in each shell~\cite{Dubin:1988,Hasse:1991,Schiffer:2003,Calvo:2012}; see Fig.~\ref{fig:magic numbers}.
+Within each shell the ions form a two-dimensional triangular lattice (like single-plane crystals; see Sec.~\ref{Sec:GroundState2D}), but with a number of defects to account for the curvature of the surface (see Fig.~\ref{fig:magic numbers}).
+The ground state (zero temperature) configurations are traditionally found by Monte Carlo methods or molecular dynamics simulations combined with careful annealing procedures.
 It is challenging, however, to determine the absolute ground state configurations already for a modest number of ions ($\sim$100), since, as is well-known from cluster physics, the number of slightly excited metastable configurations increases exponentially with the particle number.
 Combined with the small deviations from a perfect harmonic confining potential in real experiments, predictions of the exact structures obtainable experimentally become extremely challenging.

-The uncertainty in the predicted magic numbers of ions within each shell is, though, so small that when comparing a given observed spherical shell structure for crystals consisting of up to a $\sim$ thousand ions in the laboratory, one typically obtains an estimate of the number of ions at an uncertainty level much better than the square-root of the number of ions.
-Hence, structural information represents a reliable way to obtain information on the number of ions in a real crystal.
+The uncertainty in the predicted magic numbers of ions within each shell is, though, so small that when observing a given spherical shell structure for crystals consisting of up to thousand ions in the laboratory, one can typically obtain an estimate of the number of ions at an uncertainty level much better than the square-root of the number of ions.
+Hence, measurements of the crystal structure provide a reliable way to obtain information on the number of ions in a real crystal.